stackrox/collector/docs/references.md

 * `ROX_COLLECTOR_SINSP_BUFFER_SIZE`: Specifies the size of a sinsp buffer in bytes.
 The default value is 16 MB.

+* `ROX_COLLECTOR_SINSP_THREAD_CACHE_SIZE`: Puts upper limit on how many thread info objects are going to be kept in memory.
+Since for process-based workloads it's the main part of memory consumption, this value effectively translates into the upper limit for memory usage.
+Note, that Falco puts it's own upper limit on top of that, which is 2^17.

 NOTE: Using environment variables is a preferred way of configuring Collector, so if you're adding a new configuration knob, keep this in mind.